-Top 47 Alternatives to LoadRunner for Web/API/Protocols Testing
+Top 23 Alternatives to Artillery for Node.js Testing

 LoadRunner has been a cornerstone of enterprise performance testing since the late 1990s.
 Originally developed by Mercury Interactive and later acquired by HP, then Micro Focus, and now part of OpenText, LoadRunner rose to prominence by offering robust protocol-level load and performance testing for complex, high-scale applications.
 Its core components—VuGen (virtual user scripting), Controller (test orchestration), Load Generators (distributed load), and Analysis (rich reporting)—made it a comprehensive solution for testing web, API, and many enterprise protocols (HTTP/S, WebSocket, SAP, Citrix, Oracle, and more).
 Its C-based scripting and correlation support, along with deep integrations into monitoring and APM tooling, cemented its place in large organizations.